Mule Barn Tavern — New Sandy Hook Rations

 Any reason to visit Sandy Hook is a worthwhile one.
 Now it’s even better.
 One of the peninsula’s most historic and coolest buildings has been reborn as a spot to eat and drink.
 The “Mule Barn Tavern” is now in operation after a daring and determined rehab effort.

 Tavern owner Dan Ferrise — a Monmouth Beach resident — has done an outstanding job in pulling it all together.
-Ferrise has committed over three years of his life to the development of his restaurant — right in the middle of a National Park.
-Rather than sit and watch as 125 years of Jersey Shore history crumbles, he’s made a fabulous investment in the future of Sandy Hook.
-It has to succeed — it should help that he has the Hook’s only liquor license.
+He has committed over three years of his life to develop his restaurant — in the middle of a National Park.
+Rather than sit and watch as 125 years of Jersey Shore history crumbles, he made a fabulous investment in the future of Sandy Hook.
+It must succeed — it should help that he has the Hook’s only liquor license.

 Credit also goes to project manager, Dennis O’Halloran, another Monmouth Beach resident.
 The team had an ideal piece of architecture from which to create the vision.
 The building, which dates to 1899, began as a stable for horses and mules used by the US Army on old Fort Hancock.
 Soldiers called the 6,000-square-foot building the “Mule Barn.”